anirudh-hegde/Resume-Tracer/README.md

 ```

 ## Conclusion
 Congratulations!
-You have run the application 🚀️.
+You have successfully run the application 🚀️.